 - Pelvic organ prolapse.

-- Chronic pelvic pain (only when caused by a diagnosed condition that can be corrected with hysterectomy).
+- Chronic pelvic pain.
+(But surgery is done only when the pain is caused by a diagnosed condition that can be corrected with a hysterectomy.)

-- Total hysterectomy is the surgical removal of the uterus and the cervix, which is the lower "neck" of the uterus that opens into the vagina.
+This is surgery to remove the uterus and the cervix.
+The cervix is the lower "neck" of the uterus that opens into the vagina.

-- Subtotal hysterectomy is the removal of the uterus, leaving the cervix in place.
-It is also known as "supracervical" or "partial" hysterectomy.
+This surgery removes the uterus, but it leaves the cervix in place.
+It's also known as a subtotal or partial hysterectomy.

 Comparison of Hysterectomy Procedures

 There are many ways to do the surgery.
 The type you have may depend on your medical condition and the size and position of your uterus.
 It also depends on your overall health.
 Talk with your doctor about which type is right for you.